Günther Müller-Stöckheim

 U-67 3 Jul 1941 16 Jul 1943 (+) 7 patrols (423 days)

 Günther Müller-Stöckheim joined the Navy in April 1934.
-He served some time on the line ship Schlesien and was training officer in the Marineschule Mürwik (naval academy).
-In April 1940 he transferred to the U-boat force and, like some other later famous U-boat officers, in 1941 made two patrols as a watch officer on U-123.
+He served on the battleship Schlesien and as a training officer at the Marineschule Mürwik (naval academy) between 1938-40.
+In April 1940 he transferred to the U-boat force and, like some other U-boat officers who were later famous, in 1941 he served as a Watch Officer on U-123 (two patrols).

-In July 1941 he took command of the Type IXC U-boat U-67 and made eight patrols in the North and mid-Atlantic and in Caribbean waters.
+In July 1941 he took command of the type IXC U-boat U-67, going on eight patrols in the North Atlantic and Caribbean.

-Günter Müller Stöckheim died when U-67 was sunk on 16 July, 1943 in the Sargasso Sea by bombs from an Avenger aircraft of the US escort carrier USS Core.
-Only three of her crew of 51 survived.
+KrvtKpt.
+Müller-Stöckheim died when U-67 was sunk in the Sargasso Sea on 16 July 1943 by bombs from an Avenger aircraft from the US escort carrier USS Core.
+Only three of her crew of 51 survived (Niestlé, 1998).

 Patrol info for Günther Müller-Stöckheim